History of Rome: Counter-Reformation

 Pope Paul IV, elected in 1555, was a member of the anti-Spanish party in the Italian War of 1551–59, but his policy resulted in the Neapolitan troops of the viceroy again besieging Rome in 1556.
 Paul sued for peace, but had to accept the supremacy of Philip II of Spain.
 He was one of the most hated Popes of all, and, after his death the raging populace burned the Holy Inquisition's palace and destroyed his marble statue on the Campidoglio.

 Pope Paul's Counter-Reformation views are well shown by his order that a central area of Rome, around the Porticus Octaviae, be delimited, creating the famous Roman Ghetto, the very constricted area in which the city's Jews were forced to live in seclusion.
 They had to remain in the rione Sant'Angelo and locked in at night.
 The Pope decreed that Jews should wear a distinctive sign, yellow hats for men and veils or shawls for women.
 Jewish ghettos existed in Europe for the next 315 years.

-The Counter-Reformation gained pace under his successors, the milder Pope Pius IV and the severe Pope Pius V. The former was a nepotist lover of court splendours, but more severe customs arrived anyway through the ideas of his advisor, the prelate Charles Borromeo, who was to become one of the most popular figures among the Rome's people.
+The Counter-Reformation gained pace under his successors, the milder Pope Pius IV and the severe Pope Pius V. The former was a nepotist lover of court splendours, but more severe customs arrived anyway through the ideas of his advisor, the prelate Charles Borromeo, who was to become one of the most popular figures among Rome's people.
 Pius V and Borromeo gave Rome a true Counter-Reformation character.
 All pomp was removed from the court, the jokers were expelled, and cardinals and bishops were obliged to live in the city.
 Blasphemy and concubinage were severely punished.
 Prostitutes were expelled or confined in a reserved district.
 The Inquisition's power in the city was reasserted, and its palace rebuilt with an increased space for prisons.
 During this period Michelangelo opened the Porta Pia and turned the Baths of Diocletian into the spectacular basilica of Santa Maria degli Angeli e dei Martiri, where Pius IV was buried.
 The expression of mannerism was meticulously widespread with Vignola, for civil and religious buildings in Rome and throughout the Papal States, his masterpieces, even before the Church of the Gesù (1568), became villas such as Villa Giulia and Villa Farnese.